-Your menstrual cycle starts on the first day of your period and ends on the day before your next period starts.
+Your menstrual cycle starts on the first day of your period, and ends on the day before your next period starts.
 Most women have a menstrual cycle of between 24 and 35 days.
-The average is 28 days.
-If you have epilepsy, you might find that your periods happen more often than every 24 days or less often than every 35 days.
+The average is 28 days, but some women have periods more often than every 24 days, or less often than every 35 days.

-Many women have regular periods, so the number of days between the start of one period and the start of the next is the same each time.
-Some women have irregular periods.
-The number of days between the start of each period can be different each time.
-Some women have periods very rarely.
-If you have irregular periods, it can make it harder for you to get pregnant.
+All women are different.
+Many women have regular periods.
+They always have the same number of days between the start of one period and the start of the next.
+Other women have irregular periods.
+The number of days between their periods can be different each time.
+Some women very rarely have periods.
+If your periods are not regular, it can make it harder for you to get pregnant.
 This is because you won’t be able to identify the days when you are most fertile and most likely to conceive.

-You may notice that you have more seizures than usual at certain times of your menstrual cycle.
-This could be at the start of your period, around the middle of your menstrual cycle, or in the week before your period.
-These seizures could be caused by the changing levels of hormones in your body.
-When there is a link between your menstrual cycle and your tendency to have seizures, it is called catamenial epilepsy.
+You may have more seizures than usual at certain times in your menstrual cycle.
+This could be at the start of your period, when you ovulate (around the middle of your menstrual cycle), or in the week before your period.
+When changes in the hormones that control your menstrual cycle cause you to have more seizures, it is called catamenial epilepsy.

-If you think you may have catamenial epilepsy, it would be a good idea to keep a seizure diary for three months.
-This would help you and your doctor to see if there is a pattern.
+If you think you have catamenial epilepsy, you could keep a seizure diary for three months.
+This will help you and your doctor see if there is a pattern.
 If there is, your doctor can discuss possible treatments with you.
 One possible treatment is the drug clobazam (Frisium).
-This can be taken as well as your usual anti-epileptic drugs, but just on the days when you are at a higher risk of having seizures.
+You would take this as well as your usual epilepsy medicine, but just on the days when you are at a higher risk of having seizures.

-It’s not unusual for any woman to feel moody, bloated, stressed and anxious in the days leading up to their period.
+Many women feel moody, bloated, stressed and anxious in the days leading up to their periods.
 This is known as premenstrual tension (PMT).
 Some people with epilepsy find that feeling stressed or anxious makes them more likely to have seizures.
-If this applies to you and your PMT causes you to feel stressed or anxious, you might notice that you have more seizures when you have PMT.
+If PMT causes you to feel stressed or anxious, you might notice that you have more seizures at this time.

 This information has been produced under the terms of The Information Standard.